Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

+The results reveal that the best-performing PEFT strategies are found at the two extremes of parameter efficiency: FFT and the most lightweight ones, LP and also BitFit, consistently outperform more efficiency-oriented methods as LoRA.
+This outcome suggests that both highly expressive and highly constrained adaptation schemes can effectively leverage the representational capacity of CNN and FMs, whereas mid-range configurations may struggle to strike a suitable balance between adaptation flexibility and regularization strength.
+These observations are corroborated by the statistical analysis reported in Table \ref{tab:FM_stat}, where FFT, LP, and BitFit achieve superior performance in most datasets, showing significant advantages over LoRA-based methods.
+This pattern is further reflected in the box-plot trends shown in Figure \ref{fig:finetuning_comparison}, which confirm the consistent dominance of these approaches across tasks. \bb

-In conclusion, our findings further suggest that PEFT methods are highly sensitive to class imbalance and dataset size.
+In conclusion, PEFT methods are highly sensitive to class imbalance and dataset size.
 Severe imbalance and small sample sizes negatively impact their performance, whereas larger datasets, even with moderate imbalance, result in significant improvements.
 DINOv2$_s$ exhibit an interesting trend in FFT setting: smaller variants tend to outperform larger ones, as seen in Figure~\ref{fig:CNN_vs_FM_overall}.
 This suggests that excessive model complexity may not always translate to better fine-tuning outcomes in low-resource settings.
 Furthermore, in the comparison between MedCLIP$_{c}$ and its supervised pretrained equivalent ResNet50, it is evident that despite MedCLIP$_{c}$ was pretrained using SSL, the performance gains are lower than expected.
-Across most fine-tuning techniques, it achieves only a marginal improvement, with increases of just a few percentage points in the metric score.
+Across most fine-tuning techniques, it achieves only a marginal improvement, with increases of just a few percentage points in the metric score. \bl Despite this, all the methods suffer an elevated variance across folds, as reported in Table~\ref{tab:results_MCC} and Table~\ref{tab:results_AUC}.
+Such variability reflects the intrinsic instability of model optimization in low-sample regimes, where limited data dimensionality amplifies stochastic effects. \bb